-- Include consideration for area's current attainment/non-attainment status in development of Long Range Plan and new 2020-23 TIP.
-This will include comparing results of LRTPs alternative network for reduction in VMT, Level of service, and travel time in existing as well as recommended changes in projects in TIP projects (MTPO, LENOWISCO PDC, TDOT, VDOT) - Address the current and long range air quality issues in the metropolitan planning area as it relates to future travel patterns, with consideration for advancing projects in the updated plan (2045 Plan) that reduces vehicle miles traveled and accompanying emissions.
-(MTPO, LENOWISCO PDC, TDOT, VDOT, FHWA, EPA) - When needed, use of Kingsport-area travel demand model to test future scenarios related to MTPO area mobile-source emissions.
+Include consideration for area's current attainment/non-attainment status in development of Long Range Plan and new 2020-23 TIP.
+This will include comparing results of the 2045 LRTPs alternative network for reduction in VMT, Level of service, and travel patterns and time in existing as well as recommended changes in projects in TIP projects (MTPO, LENOWISCO PDC, TDOT,

+- and advancing projects in the updated plan (2045 Plan) that reduces vehicle miles traveled and accompanying emissions.
+(MTPO, LENOWISCO PDC, TDOT, VDOT, FHWA, EPA) Contract for MOVES if necessary - When needed, use of Kingsport-area travel demand model to test future scenarios related to MTPO area mobile-source emissions.
 Note: funding for additional travel demand modeling efforts will be provided as needed (additional funds are included in the task budget).
 This will depend on the classification that the Metro-Kingsport area will be during FY's 22 and 23 (attainment vs nonattainment).
-The modeling expense (if needed) will be applied to MOVES software under a consulting contract (TDOT) - Monitor EPA and State DOTs legislation concerning designation of non-attainment status for Kingsport MTPO area (TDOT, FHWA)
+The modeling expense (if needed) will be applied to MOVES software under a consulting contract (TDOT) - Monitor EPA and State DOTs legislation concerning designation of non-attainment status for Kingsport MTPO area (TDOT, FHWA).
+Monitor levels to expected standards to assure compliance